blue-sunnn/COMPROG-2190101/README.md

 ## 2110101 COMPUTER PROGRAMMING

-This is a repository containing code in 2110101 COMPPROG (Chula Engineering) Semester 1/2023
+This is a repository containing code in 2110101 Computer Programming (Chula Engineering) Semester 1/2023

 ***